CoreInfini7y/WinAD/README.md

 and it has to be changed.
 After such a change, the client must be rebooted.
 Type in:
 `Rename-Computer -NewName "<new client name>" -DomainCredential <domain\Administrator> -Restart`

+NOTE: if a management client should present in the environment without joining the domain, `Enable-PSRemoting` on the DC first, then configure the client to trust in the server by issuing `set-item wsman:\localhost\Client\TrustedHosts -value <DC IP>`.

 ### 05. Create GPO for Powershell logging
 There are two reasons for it:
 - maintain some form of powershell history across sessions as it is not the default behavior